negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 ```

 ## negative-spaces.github.io
-the web-site and constitutive code repository which I will submit as my research-creation masters thesis.
+I will now address the [web-site](negative-spaces.github.io) and [constitutive code repository](https://github.com/negative-spaces/negative-spaces.github.io) which you are engaging here and which I (will) submit as my research-creation masters thesis.
 Taken together, this web-field-site will convey what I have learned thinking with the city in a rhizomatic form akin to the interconnectedness of physical and conceptual topoi (places) which lure me to disoriented discovery.

 In what follows, I articulate how my theorization of deep mapping––constituted through my practice of deep mapping––is enacted in both the form and formation of negative-spaces.github.io.